Certainty Blog

 1. Establish audit objectives

-Based on your scope definition, you should specify what you want to achieve from your audit.
-For example, you may want to assess the effectiveness of your inventory management system or evaluate the cybersecurity posture of your suppliers.
-You should also define the criteria or standards that you will use to measure your audit results.
+Based on your scope definition, specify what you want to achieve from the audit.
+For example, you may want to assess inventory management effectiveness, evaluate supplier cybersecurity posture, or verify compliance with LkSG human rights requirements.
+Define the criteria or standards — such as ISO 20400, GRI Standards, or CSDDD due diligence thresholds — that you will use to measure audit results.

 2. Define the audit scope